POSTED BY August 12, 2019 COMMENTS (26)ON

 2. Quarterly updates on Construction progress :

-Now builders/developers have to upload project details including number and types of units sold out, government approval taken or approval pending list & completion schedule every three months.
-Along with that if there is any litigation going on related to that property then all the documents of proceedings has to be uploaded by builder/developer.
-Hence now you can check online the progress of project they are putting their money in.
+Now builders/developers have to upload project details including number and types of units sold out, government approval taken or approval pending list & completion scheduled every three months.
+Along with that if there is any litigation going on related to that property then all the documents of proceedings have to be uploaded by builder/developer.
+Hence now you can check online the progress of the project they are putting their money in.

 3. Escrow Account:

 The developer will have to transfer 70 percent of the money received from customers to an escrow account.
 This will ensure the builder does not spend the money on other projects since they can withdraw money from this account after approvals from engineers and chartered accountants they appoint and your money will be used only for the project you invested.